 A lot has been changing in the vape industry throughout the last year.
 Many of these changes affect you, the consumer the most.
 We wanted to compile a list that briefly summarizes these changes so that you are informed of the current situation.
 These rules and regulations are always changing, so check back to stay updated.

 This FDA policy enforces the removal of any flavored vape products other than tobacco and menthol.
-In some states, even menthol is considered a flavor and is banned as well.
+In some cities and states, even menthol is considered a flavor and is banned as well.
 This ban was created to stem the rise in youth vaping.
 Many companies produce flavors such as cotton candy and chocolate cake to attract young people.
 Unfortunately, fruit and other flavors such as vanilla were also banned striping responsible companies from supplying adult vapers with flavors that they enjoy.

 You may have noticed higher taxes on your orders.
 Taxes on specific products usually called excise taxes are applied for various reasons.
 The main reasons are to raise money for the taxing authority and to change the behavior of those being taxed.
 For most governments, the cigarette tax is a significant revenue source and governments become dependent on the revenue, if smoking decreases there’s a financial shortfall that must be made up with some other source of income, or else the government must reduce spending.